 4. Focus is on the person

-Even if the person has indicated that they have dominant or submissive tendencies, this does not mean that you are now in a power imbalance.
+Even if the person has indicated that they have dominant or submissive tendencies, this does not mean that you are now in a power dynamic.
 Nor does it mean that the person can be equated with their (potential) role from now on.
 Because the other person – whether you’ve just met them or not – is not there to satisfy your needs, but is a person with their own needs, preferences and boundaries that need to be explored.

 Therefore, treat him or her with respect and not just as an object of your (sexual) desire and try not to focus the conversation solely on sex or kink, but concentrate on the person.
 The better you know each other and understand each other as people, the better your experiences together will be afterwards.